Mississippi officials: April incident may be linked to murders

 “We have no way of knowing if this has any connection to the shootings,” Tate County Sheriff Brad Lance said on Thursday, “but in light of everything that has happened and all the rumors flying around, we’re checking into it.”

-Among the leads, police said on Thursday, they had detained and questioned a black man in connection with the killings.
-Humphreys County Sheriff Department Investigator Cleveland Ross said his agency is being assisted in the questioning by the Mississippi Bureau of Investigation.
+CNN, citing unnamed sources, reported on Thursday that authorities have linked the two highway murders by confirming the bullets used is the two cases are a match.

-But he declined to confirm a television report on a local Fox affiliate that this man is the same person seen by witnesses late Wednesday on U.S. Highway 49 trying to pull over two vehicles - one going north, another going south - while impersonating a police officer.
+“I cannot comment on that,” said District Attorney John Champion, whose district includes the counties where one of the highway killings and the third incident occurred.

-In the April 2 incident, an unmarked gold sedan with flashing white lights pulled over a female driver on Interstate 55 around 2 p.m.
+In the third case, an unmarked gold sedan with flashing white lights pulled over a female driver on Interstate 55 around 2 p.m., according to Lance.

-“It was a white male in a plaid shirt that was untucked, tan pants, wearing sunglasses,” said Tate County’s Lance.
+“It was a white male in a plaid shirt that was untucked, tan pants, wearing sunglasses,” Lance said.
 “She immediately knew that to be odd, since it’s supposed to be a police officer.”

 The woman refused to roll down her window, opening it just a crack to communicate with the man, whom she has described as being in his mid-40s.
 He told her she was speeding and asked for a driver’s license; she told him it was in her purse in the trunk and declined to retrieve it, Lance said.